drekka/Alchemic/WhatIsDI.md

 This is a simple example using ***[Alchemic](README.md)***.
 There are a number of ways to handle injections, but the above is the simplest.
 The `AcRegister()` and `AcInject(tv)` macros are recognized by the Alchemic framework which does all the dirty work of managing the objects.
 In this example, Alchemic will create an instance of *RemoteControl* as a singleton and automatically inject an instance of *TV* into it.

 So without having to manually manage everything, you can simply tell the framework what you need, and where you need it.
-Most DI frameworks will perform a range of other useful functionality as we, but creating and injecting objects is the core functionality they all should provide.
+Most DI frameworks will perform a range of other useful functionality as well, but creating and injecting objects is the core functionality they all should provide.

 My final recommendation - *DI frameworks can really help simplify things, especially with large code bases.
 But if the framework is not making your code simpler and easier to understand, don't use it!*